increasingawareness/digitalsafety.tips/content/_index.md

 6. Write down the 6 generated words on a piece of paper that will fit in your wallet.
 7. This is your master password for your password generator
 8. Do not use it anywhere else.
-9. Repeat this process to create the second passphrase for your computer login.
+9. Repeat this process to create the second passphrase for your computer login (or if using as passcode on an iPad or phone, use a ten sided die for a ten character passcode).
 10. Shred the paper that you've carried with you after you've sufficiently memorized both passphrases.
 With a good mnemonic story, it shouldn't take longer than a week.